 Entertainment and Related Services power rich experiences and enable you to access a variety of content, applications and games.

 Xbox consoles are hardware devices that you can use to access and play games, movies, music, and other forms of digital entertainment.
-Xbox Live is the online gaming and entertainment service from Microsoft that enables you to find content and connect with friends, on Xbox Live and other gaming and social networks, from a variety of devices, including Xbox consoles.
+Xbox Live is the online gaming and entertainment service from Microsoft that enables you to find content and connect with friends, on Xbox Live and other gaming and social networks, from a variety of devices, including Xbox consoles, PCs and mobile devices.

 When you access an Xbox experience from a device, we assign you a unique device identifier.
 When your Xbox console is connected to the internet, we identify which console and which version of the Xbox operating system you are currently using.
 When you sign up for Xbox Live, we assign an Xbox user ID and a gamertag (a nickname) to identify you.
 Data we collect about your use of Xbox Live is stored with these unique identifier(s).

-We collect data about your use of Xbox and Xbox Live, such as:
+We collect data about your use of the Xbox console, Xbox App, and Xbox Live such as:

 With your consent, we will collect information about videos you purchase or view through third-party apps on your Xbox console.
 If you use an Xbox console that includes a storage device (hard drive or memory unit), and if you play offline or have never signed in to Xbox Live on the console, usage data will be stored on the storage device and sent to Microsoft the next time you sign in.